sophiaalthammer/bert-pli/README.md

-# BERT-PLI: Modeling Paragraph-Level Interactions for Legal Case Retrieval
+# Cross-domain Retrieval in the Legal and Patent Domain: a Reproducability Study

 This repository contains the code for the reproduction paper **Cross-domain Retrieval in the Legal and Patent Domain: a Reproducability Study** of the paper [BERT-PLI: Modeling Paragraph-Level Interactions for Legal Case Retrieval](https://www.ijcai.org/Proceedings/2020/484)